 It’s normal to feel stressed about midterms.
 Sometimes stress can be a good motivator, but too much can take a toll on our performance and well-being.
-Here are some things you can do if you’re feeling overwhelmed.
+Here are some things you can do if you’re feeling anxious, stressed or overwhelmed.

 1. Make a list

 Checking in with yourself can help you slow down when you’re feeling overwhelmed.
 Try grabbing a notebook or a scrap of paper to do a “brain dump.”
 Write down everything on your mind that is causing you to feel stressed, anxious or overwhelmed.
 This could include things like studying, upcoming exams, deadlines, group projects, job stress, relationships, finances or general uncertainties.

 Listing your stressors out on paper will help shed light on what is causing you the most stress right now.
 It’s important to know that this exercise may also cause you to feel overwhelmed, and it’s okay if you need to take a deep breath, step away and come back to your list later on.
 The goal of doing this isn’t to create a to-do list or tackle every single item, it’s just to get a better understanding of things that might be contributing to stress.

 After you’ve created a list and can identify how the various items make you feel, ask yourself why.

 For example, if the most stressful item on your list is an upcoming assignment, ask yourself why.
 Maybe it feels like there is too much to do and not enough time or perhaps you’re not sure how to begin.
 Once you’ve determined why the items on your list are causing stress, you can start breaking them up into smaller tasks to tackle.
 Start by focusing on things you can accomplish within five to ten minutes.
 It could be as simple as emailing your professor with questions, organizing your citations or creating an intro slide in PowerPoint.